Digital Syllabus Design

 Course Policies to Include

-See pages 3-4 of the syllabus template (Word .docx format) for sample course overview details to include, such as an Attendance policy, a Netiquette policy, and a Special Circumstances policy (particularly for students with a document disability).
+See pages 3-4 of the syllabus template (Word .docx format) for sample course overview details to include, such as an Attendance policy, a Netiquette policy, and an Accommodations policy.

 Details for Online Learners